Reign2121/Reign2121/README.md

 😄 My academic root is management, so i have covered various domain of "Business".

-😄 I'm interested in Sequential Tasks in Business.
+😄 I'm interested in Forecasting/Backcasting

 🔥 I am summarizing what I have learned so far.